ginnox1/CanalNetworkDocs_online/Longitudinal_Design_of_Routes/LongitudinalDesignOfRoutes.md

 Vcut= dFloor x (LTotal+mxdFloor) x (BTotal + mxdFloor)

-> Note: Tunrouts can be combined with drops.
-If controls for Turnout locations have drops, the stilling basing structure will be sized and provided similar to the design approach for othe drops.
+> **TURNOUTS with DROPS**: Tunrouts can be combined with drops.
+The outputs will use combined drops ONLY if the exit drop provided is > 0.10m.
+In such cases, the stilling basing structure will be sized and provided following the set drop design method (Chow's method is default).
 The results are included in BoQ quantity.
-This functionality is not applicable to Floating Nodes or Division Boxes.

 ### Exploring Division Boxes
 [Back to ToC](#table-of-contents)